 The MLUpdateReport instance is created by the MnS producer automatically when creating an MLUpdateRequest instance.

 When the MnS producer delete a MLUpdateRequest instance, the corresponding MLUpdateReport instance is also deleted by MnS producer automatically.
-The MnS consumer cannot request to create nor delete the MLUpdateReport instance.

 7.3a.4.2.4.2 Attributes